> Decolonization

 Critical analysis of colonial legacies in development thinking

-Policymaking, education, and governance systems
+Including in policymaking, education, and governance systems

 Research and advocacy on cultural identity and epistemic justice